NERC-CEH/catalogue/README.md

 ### Java
 Java files will be built automatically when `docker-compose up -d --build` is ran.
-Java unit tests can be ran through intelij.
+Java unit tests can be run through IntelliJ.

 ### Developing LESS
 In the web directory run